insightsengineering/r-verdepcheck-action/README.md

 * `github-token`:

-  _Description_: Token to clone dependencies from GitHub repositories.
+  _Description_: Token with permissions to clone repositories with dependencies.

   _Required_: `false`